The beauty of water

 The water from the main spring is a constant cold temperature of 11.7°C and incredibly blue and clear.
 Being at Te Waikoropupu felt like being in a cathedral!

-Later, walking out onto a South Island harbour, into the fresh breeze, I was immediately struck by the beautiful shades of greens and blues, framed by the darker harbour walls on both sides.
+Walking out onto a harbour, into the fresh breeze, I was struck by the beautiful shades of greens and blues, framed by the darker harbour walls on both sides.
 I could almost "feel" the currents and movements in the water.
 Beyond lay thousands of miles of open ocean.
 There was an immense sense of peace in this place, only disturbed by the occasional cry of the gulls.